obsidiansystems/avalanche-wallet-cli/docs/qa-guide.md

 app version and git commit.
 The git commit should match the version you installed.

+# Atomic swaps

+For any of the following sections, you should also test rejecting the ledger prompts at any stage of the `import` or `export` commands, and verify that you can repeat the command afterwards.

 ## export (X-Chain to P-Chain)

 First you should check you have enough funds by running: